The term "broken heart syndrome" came about after

 These types of events can trigger your sympathetic nervous system, which is also called your "fight or flight" mechanism, says Peter Shapiro, MD, a professor of clinical psychiatry at Columbia University who studies emotional issues in heart disease.

-Your body unleashes a flood of chemicals, including adrenaline, he says.
-This sudden flood can stun your heart muscle, leaving it unable to pump properly.
+adrenaline, he says.
+This sudden flood can stun your heart muscle,

-So even though broken heart syndrome may feel like a heart attack, it's a very different problem that needs a different type of treatment.
+heart attack, it's a very different problem that needs a different type

 The Shape of a Broken Heart